Sukki Singapora

 Sukki Singapora (born Sukki Menon, in Singapore) is a burlesque performer and activist.
 She is best known for being the first international burlesque performer from Singapore.
-For her outspoken political views on freedom of expression for women in socially restrictive countries she was recognized with an "Asian Women of Achievement Award".
+She was awarded an "Asian Women of Achievement Award" for her views on freedom of expression for women in socially restrictive countries.
 Her television debut came in 2019 with the first docu series with an all Asian cast launching globally via Netflix, Singapore Social.

 Her career choice as a burlesque performer, despite her stringent cultural background, has gained her a large international fanbase, leading to her founding The Singapore Burlesque Society in 2012 to protect primarily Asian women wanting to pursue a career in burlesque.

 Early life

-Singapora was born to a Singaporean Indian father with roots in Kerala, and an English mother, both doctors, and has two sisters.
+Singapora was born to a Singaporean Indian father with Malayali roots in Kerala, and an English mother, both doctors, and has two sisters.
 While young, her father moved the family to Cornwall, although she spent her childhood in a small Indian Singaporean community around the Goodman Road area in Singapore and was brought up with traditional Asian values.
 As a child, she trained in classical ballet.
 She became a British citizen at 18 and attended the University of Nottingham.
 After graduation, she worked in the IT industry.